kyma-project/control-plane/docs/cli/commands/kcp_taskrun.md

 The specified command is executed locally.
 It is executed in separate subprocesses for each Runtime in parallel, where the number of parallel executions is controlled by the `--parallelism` option.

 For each subprocess, the following Runtime-specific data are passed as environment variables:
-  - KUBECONFIG       : Path to the kubeconfig file for the specific Runtime
+  - KUBECONFIG       : Path to the kubeconfig file for the specific Runtime, unless `--no-kubeconfig` option is passed
   - GLOBALACCOUNT_ID : Global account ID of the Runtime
   - SUBACCOUNT_ID    : Subaccount ID of the Runtime
   - RUNTIME_NAME     : Shoot cluster name